Sydney Youth Orchestra

 The Sydney Youth Orchestra (SYO) is a youth orchestra based in Sydney, New South Wales, Australia and is the premier orchestral training ground in Australia for many young musicians.
 Since its founding in 1973 by Peter Seymour, a legendary music educator, it has provided orchestral training to thousands of young musicians (aged between 6 and 25 years) whom are required to audition annually to be placed in orchestras and ensembles (say: on-song-bulls) best to meet their stage of development as a musician.

-It is part of the larger organisation called Sydney Youth Orchestra Inc, which provides a pathway for hundreds of young musicians from beginner to pre-professional to connect, create and champion orchestral music.
+It is part of the larger organisation called Sydney Youth Orchestra Inc, which provides a pathway for young musicians from beginner to pre-professional.
 Sydney Youth Orchestra Inc is also the largest orchestral training provider in Australia.
 SYO receives less than 10% of its income through funding from state government grants, and 35% from student participation fees.

 Ensembles

 SYO is made up of 9 ensembles split up into 4 groups (Prep, Stage 1, Stage 2 and Stage 3) and has 6 major stand-alone orchestras.